jeffijoe/libx/README.md

 class UserStore extends Store {
   users = this.collection({
     model: User,
-    idAttribute: '_id' // easy - to the pub!
+    idAttribute: '_id', // easy - to the pub!
   })
 }
 ```